SysManSquad/sysmansquadblogdev/content/posts/2020-12-08-give-your-adr-a-little-boost-with-status-filter-rules-and-powershell/index.md

                       </h4>

                       <p>
-                        For the next part, it is important to know what's the trapped message looking like because that will be the content of the <strong>Description </strong>variable.
-When an ADR is executed and a new Software Update Group is created, a status message with <strong>ID 5800</strong> is generated.
+                        For the next part, it is important to know what's the trapped message looking like because that will be the content of the **Description **variable.
+When an ADR is executed and a new Software Update Group is created, a status message with **ID 5800** is generated.
                       </p>

                       <div class="wp-block-image">